awsdocs/aws-security-hub-user-guide/doc_source/securityhub-pci-controls.md

 **Parameters:** None

 This control checks whether a Lambda function is in a VPC\.
+The control excludes Lambda@Edge resources\.

 It does not evaluate the VPC subnet routing configuration to determine public reachability\.

-Note that if Lambda@Edge is found in the account, then this control generates failed findings\.
-To prevent these findings, you can disable this control\.

 **Note**
 This control is not supported in the following Regions\.